MollyKressler/habitatselectionBiminilemonsharks_ms/README.md

 # PLEASE CITE the manuscript if you use any of the available code for your analyses .

-### citation: Kressler, MM, Trevail, A, Byrnes, E, White, C, Smukall, M, & Sherley, RB.
-Habitat or safety?
-Drivers and management implications of juvenile lemon shark space use in mangrove nursery (in prep).
+### citation: Kressler, MM, Byrnes, E, Trevail, A, White, C, Smukall, M, & Sherley, RB.
+Habitat Selection and Spatial Behaviour of Vulnerable Juvenile Lemon Sharks: Implications for Conservation (in prep).

 ---